Accessibility

 Wild Beach Camping

-Wild Beach Camping is not suitable for wheelchairs
+• Wild Beach Camping is not suitable for wheelchair users.

-The Garden Stage can be enjoyed from the Boating Lake area of Kensington Gardens
+• The Gardens Stage can be enjoyed from the Boating Lake area of Kensington Gardens

 Makers Market

-The Makers Market is situated on The Upper Esplanade, which has level, tarmacked path
+• The Makers Market is situated on the Upper Esplanade, which has level, tarmaced path.

-The Food Zone is situated on The Upper Esplanade, which has level, tarmacked path
+• Is situated on the Upper Esplanade, which has level, tarmaced path.